ThomasKaiser/sbc-bench/results/Broadcom-VideoCore-SoCs.md

 Starting from [this post in RPi forums](https://forums.raspberrypi.com/viewtopic.php?p=1594650#p1594650), then crawling through [https://www.khronos.org/conformance/adopters/conformant-products/opengles](https://www.khronos.org/conformance/adopters/conformant-products/opengles) and checking Geekbench 4 metadata and AES scores I ended up with the list below.

 Why Geekbench 4?
 Since firing up a dedicated AES benchmark we're able to quickly verify existence of [ARMv8 Crypto Extensions](https://github.com/ThomasKaiser/sbc-bench/blob/master/results/ARMv8-Crypto-Extensions.md) (the RPi SoCs BCM2837, BCM2837B0, RP3A0 and BCM2711 are among those few  ARMv8 SoCs lacking AES/SHA acceleration).
 Geekbench Browser also allows to look up exact VideoCore (GPU) model when doing the `.gbX` 'suffix trick' (you need a free account for).
-If you have this link for example [https://browser.geekbench.com/v4/cpu/2673155](https://browser.geekbench.com/v4/cpu/2673155) then further information awaits you at [2673155.gb4](https://browser.geekbench.com/v4/cpu/2673155.gb4).
+If you have this link for example [https://browser.geekbench.com/v4/cpu/2673155](https://browser.geekbench.com/v4/cpu/2673155) then more information as raw data awaits you at [2673155.gb4](https://browser.geekbench.com/v4/cpu/2673155.gb4).

 With newer Geekbench 5/6 by checking the `.gb5` and `.gb6` raw data you can also get the clockspeeds measured by Geekbench in the warmup phase (firing up clockspeed measurements for a fraction of a second to give the kernel the chance to ramp up clockspeeds and on hybrid designs to move the process to a performance core).